IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 controllers/memcached_controller.go
 ```

+* The `--group` flag defines an `API Group` in Kubernetes.
+It is a collection of related functionality.
+* Each group has one or more `versions`, which allows us to change how an API works over time.
+This is what the `--version` flag represents.
+* Each API group-version contains one or more API types, called `Kinds`.
+This is the name of the API type that we are creating as part of this operator.
+  * There are more nuances when it comes to versioning which we will not cover.
+Read more about Groups, Versions, Kinds, and Resources from this [KubeBuilder reference](https://book.kubebuilder.io/cronjob-tutorial/gvks.html).
+* The `--controller` flag signifies that we want the sdk to scaffold a controller file.
+* The `--resource` flag signifies that we want the sdk to scaffold the schema for a resource.

+Once you deploy this operator, you can use the `kubectl api-resources` to see the name
+`cache.example.com` as the api-group, and `Memcached` as the `Kind`.
+We can try this command
+later after we've deployed the operator.

 ### (Optional) Troubleshooting the create api command

 If you get an error during the create api command, that means you will likely have to install the modules manually.